inclusive-design/financial-inclusion/src/collections/chapters/en/frameworks-for-financial-inclusion.md

 ##### Social aid policies

 Social aid can have policies that are exclusionary.
 For example, disability programs limit how much money one can make before they are disqualified.
-However, this amount often not enough to meet the cost of living.
+However, this amount is often not enough to meet the cost of living.

 {% includeSvg "slice.svg", "A slice of the wheel of financial stability with three layers: inner layer representing least impact, middle layer representing some impact, and outer layer representing most impact." %}